turtlesec-no/turtlesec-no.github.io/working.md

 ### Open Source

-Employees are encouraged to contribute to OSS and Open Source should be the default for anything we develop outside of client owned software.
+Employees are encouraged to contribute to OSS and Open Source should be the default for anything we develop aside from client-owned software.

 ### Between clients